developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

 ------

 ### Keyguard Search Disabled
 Controls whether the Search app will be accessible from the Keyguard screen (also known as the 'Lock Screen').
-Applies only if the Keyguard has not been bypassed using the &lt;bypass_keyguard&gt; tag; otherwise ignored.
+Applies only if the search app is enabled on the device, the search icon is visible on the Keyguard, and the Keyguard has not been bypassed using the &lt;bypass_keyguard&gt; tag; otherwise ignored.
 Search access from the Keyguard screen is disabled if this tag has a value of 1 (default) or is left unspecified.

 <img alt="" style="height:350px" src="search_disable.png"/>